System-app DPC

 Kiosk mode, geofencing, mandatory remote attestation, hardware-locked settings, tamper response.
 Off by default; on for fleets that need them.

-Surveillance ceiling, kernel-enforced.
+Surveillance ceiling, enforced server-side and on-device.
 No policy — even at maximum restriction — can silently capture audio, screen-record, log keystrokes, or hide the management UI from the user.
 Seven forbidden keys live in the policy schema and are rejected at write time.
 Request the policy spec →

 For resellers